kevingerkens/gitfx/README.md

 # x (UNFINISHED)

 This repostory contains the source code to the paper "x".
 The paper compares different methods for the classification and parameter estimation of guitar effects in instrument mixes.
+The code has been tested with Windows 10.

 ## Installation